FinnLor/pace-race/readme.md

 All you need is in ```Env/```
 * Use RL_pace_race.py to train an agent for a specified number of iterations
-* Test the agent on randomized tracks by running test_execute.py
-* Define your own track in UI_PaceIn.py, upon closing the specified agent will run the track
+* UI_PaceIn.py opens a GUI where you can load a SAC model and run it either on randomized tracks or on a track that you individually specify by width and path points

 ## Authors